hoffmangroup/genomedata/doc/genomedata.rst

 BigWig differences
 ------------------
-There are a number of minor differences between using the genomedata file format and the bigWig file format.
+There are a number of minor differences between using the genomedata file format and the bigWig file format:

 - There is only one track per bigWig file and it is implicitly set to the filename of the bigWig.
-- Summary statistics are taken from the bigWig file formation definition and are stored as integers.
-There may be some loss in precision.
+- Summary statistics are taken from the bigWig file formation definition which are stored as integers.
+There may be some differences precision.
-- Each Chromosome is represented with 1 underlying Supercontig.
+- Each :class:`Chromosomes <Chromosome>` is represented with 1 underlying
+  :class:`Supercontigs <Supercontig>`.

 Command-line interface